LazarMrcarica/control_repo/README.md

 # control_repo

-#this i a redme file
+#this i a readme file